Insomniacks: 2025–Present: Awake and Dreaming

 In January 2025, Insomniacks released their first English-language extended play, Awake & Dreaming.
 The track "Awake and Dreaming" holds special significance as it was the very first song the band wrote together ten years earlier, during the formation of the group.
 The EP focuses on themes of mental health, an issue the band consider to be highly important in today’s society.

 Their collaboration with Nabila Taqiyyah, "Belum Mulai", earned them the award for Best Music Video at the 2025 Gempak Most Wanted Awards.
 To celebrate their 10th anniversary as a band, Insomniacks also announced their first solo concert, which took place on 12 July 2025 at Zepp KL.
 At the same time, Insomniacks revealed their 2025 single titled ‘’Seperti Dulu’’, dedicated to their loyal fan club who have supported them from the beginning until now.

+In 2026, they released their new single, "Bersuara", a duet with Yonnyboii as well as an English-language single titled "Love Me Or Not", which has been played on Hitz FM, Era FM and Hot FM.

+Furthermore, 2026 marks the pre-launch of their new album, accompanied by the "Insomniacks Album Tour 2026."
+This tour aims to usher in a new chapter of their musical journey for fans across three Malaysian cities: Loft29 in Pulau Pinang (September 19, 2026), Embrace Hall in (Taman Impian Emas) Johor Bahru (October 3, 2026), and Odeon in Kuala Lumpur (October 31, 2026).
+These events offer fans the opportunity to witness live performances and celebrate the launch of the new album.

+More than just a standard concert series, the event is designed to strengthen the bond between Insomniacks and their fans.
+Each tour stop will feature an exclusive listening experience, allowing fans to enjoy songs from the new album ahead of its official release.